svgdotjs/svg.draggable.js/README.md

 ```

 ## Constraint
-The drag functionality can be limited with a given box.
+The drag functionality can be limited within a given box.
 You can pass the the constraint values as an object:

 ```javascript
 rect.draggable({